-As of 31 December 2020, 75% of the Company's shares are held by Samruk-Kazyna JSC and 25% are on free float.
+As of 31 December 2021, 75% of the Company's shares are held by Samruk-Kazyna JSC and 25% are on free float.

-The Company's registered address is E-10 street, house 17/12, Nur-Sultan city, the Republic of Kazakhstan.
+The Company's registered address is Syganak street, house 17/12, Nur-Sultan city, the Republic of Kazakhstan.
 The principal place of business is the Republic of Kazakhstan.

 The Company's principal activities include production of uranium and sale of uranium products.
 The Company is one of the leading uranium producing companies of the world.
-The Company's subsidiaries are also involved in production of uranium and sale of uranium products, mining of rare and rare-earth metals, manufacture and sale of beryllium and tantalum products and development of high technologies.
+The Company's subsidiaries and dependent entities are also involved in production of uranium and sale of uranium products, mining of rare and rare-earth metals, manufacture and sale of beryllium and tantalum products and scientific support of operational activities.